jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The point is, the technological ecosystem needed people, and often those with unique personalities fit the bill.

 Edward Gibbon had a severe medical problem, forcing him to sit for years of his life.
 In the wild he'd be disadvantaged if not left for dead, in civilization he wrote likely the best history book of all time, _The Decline and Fall of the Roman Empire_.
-Isaac Newton was a notorious loner who likely never had sex.
-Galileo couldn't follow social rules.
-Steve Jobs washed his feet in toilets, one must wonder the mental health of political dissidents.
-The list of unique individuals, whose chances in the wild are at least suspect, making huge contributions to civilization and technological evolution is endless.
+Isaac Newton was a notorious loner who probably never had sex.
+Galileo couldn't follow social rules while Steve Jobs washed his feet in toilets, and one must wonder about the mental health of our many political dissidents.
+Of course, countless others with such mentalities were simply forgotten, their failures unrecorded.
+Yet, the list of unique individuals, whose chances in the wild are at least suspect, making huge contributions to civilization and technological evolution is many pages in our story.

+The reason for any individual's genetics, thoughts, or actions is still very much up for debate.
+But the fact there is a niche inside a technological ecosystem is apparent.

-The reason is the same as the original version of the game.
-Because diversity is ecosystem security.
-Thus, it was for genotype and phenotype, and so it is for extended phenotype born from the mixture of human genes and upbringing.
-Like biology grew to have countless species of trees, insects, birds, mammals, predators and so on.
-Thus evermore diverse human genotype and phenotype got a shot to play the game because of our co-evolution with tools.
+The ones we remember had success because diversity is ecosystem security.
+Thus, it was for genotype and phenotype, and so it is for extended phenotype too.
+Biology grew to have countless species of trees, insects, birds, mammals, predators and so on.
+Thus evermore diverse human genotype and phenotype got a shot to play the game because of the need for diversity when co-evolving with tools.

 And that's the lesson of nature we need to embrace.
 While we have a genetic history forever in our DNA, our genes, personalities, and culture evolved along with technological change.